The Lord's Prayer Up Close

 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen."
 (Matthew 6'9-13).

-Some say it because it's part of an occasion otherwise they wouldn't say it at all because it's not relevant to them.
+Some say it because it's part of an occasion otherwise they wouldn't say it at all simply because it's not relevant to them.
 Others, who probably learnt it in their childhood, say it in times of crises.
 For others it relates as part of the Sunday church service and they might say it during the week as well.

 As those who have truly received Christ and born again, Believers are partakers of His New Covenant and His Kingdom understandings.
 For them it's likely that The Lord's Prayer has aspects that are relevant, irrelevant or relevant but in a different way.